6.4.2.30 FTB reconciliation due to maintenance income

 Assessment of entitlement - Child Support collect

-Example: Deborah is single and receives FTB by instalment for her daughter for the income year between 1 July and 30 June.
-Deborah's FTB is assessed on her ATI of $38,000 and maintenance income of $5,000.
-Deborah's actual ATI is $38,000 and she did not receive any maintenance income during the year according to Child Support disbursements.
-This results in a positive adjustment and Deborah receives a top-up as she was assessed under the entitlement method by Centrelink during the income year.
+Example: Deborah is single and receives FTB by instalments for their child for the income year.
+Deborah's FTB instalments are assessed on her estimated ATI of $60,000 and estimated maintenance income of $5,000.
+Deborah's actual ATI is $60,000 but they did not receive any maintenance income disbursements during the year according to Child Support.
+This results in a positive adjustment and Deborah receives a top-up as their FTB Part A was assessed by Centrelink under the entitlement method during the income year.

 Assessment of entitlement - private collect

-Individuals who are private collect and are entitled to more than base rate of FTB Part A under the income test, and who have, or whose partner has, children from a previous relationship will be deemed to have privately collected their full child support entitlement at reconciliation.
+Individuals who use private collect (3.1.5.55) and are entitled to more than base rate of FTB Part A under the income test, and who have, or whose partner has, children from a previous relationship, will be deemed to have privately collected their full child support entitlement at reconciliation.

-This means that at reconciliation a payee's FTB Part A entitlement is calculated on both their actual ATI and the deemed amount of maintenance income (3.1.5.55).
+This means that at reconciliation, a payee's FTB Part A entitlement is calculated on both their actual ATI and the deemed amount of maintenance income.

 Maintenance Income

-Only maintenance income received during a relevant period (1.1.R.25) can affect an individual's rate of FTB for part of, or for the entire claim period, during the relevant income year.
+Only maintenance income received or deemed to be received during a relevant period (1.1.R.25) can affect an individual's rate of FTB during a relevant income year.

 Child support agreements

-For recipients who have a child support agreement, Centrelink will use the 'Child Support notional assessment' amount in determining FTB Part A entitlements.
-The notional assessment is the annual rate of child support that would be payable under the child support formula if there was no child support agreement.
+For FTB recipients who have a child support agreement, Centrelink will use the 'Child Support notional assessment' amount in determining their FTB Part A entitlements.
+The notional assessment is the annual rate of child support that would be payable under the child support formula if there was no child support agreement in place.
 For guidance on child support agreements in relation to which there is a notional assessment, refer to 3.1.7.14.

 Annualisation of maintenance income

-When determining entitlement, it may be necessary to annualise the amount of maintenance income received during the relevant period/s.
-For private collect person's, this may also involve the assessment of the amount of maintenance income the person should have received based on their daily child support rate and the number of days that rate applied.
+When determining FTB Part A entitlement, it may be necessary to annualise the amount of maintenance income received during the relevant period/s in an income year.
+For individuals using private collect, this may involve the annualisation of the amount of maintenance income the individual is deemed to have received based on their daily child support rate and the number of days that rate applied.

-Where a person only receives maintenance income for part of the relevant income year, that income is annualised for reconciliation purposes to bring it into line with the assessment of all other FTB recipients.
+Where an individual only receives maintenance income for part of the relevant income year, that income is annualised for reconciliation purposes to bring it into line with the assessment of all other FTB recipients.

 The formula for annualising is: